 Please download the syllabus and access guide before completing your registration.

 Justin Fitzsimmons, JD

 |33 hours||Self-Paced Online Course Lessons|

-*Participants must complete the course before the closing date of May 31st, 2018.
+*Last day to register for course is May 1, 2019.
+Participants must complete the course before the closing date of August 31st, 2019.

 Lisa Aronson Fontes, PhD, has dedicated two decades to making the mental health, social service, and criminal justice systems more responsive to culturally diverse people.
 She is the author of the books: Under His Thumb No More: Ending Domination in Intimate Relationships, Interviewing Clients Across Cultures: A Practitioner’s Guide and Child Abuse and Culture: Working with Diverse Families.
 She has written numerous journal articles and chapters on cultural issues in child maltreatment and violence against women, cross- cultural research, and ethics.
 She teaches at the University of Massachusetts.
 She has worked as a family, individual, and group psychotherapist, and has conducted research in Santiago, Chile, and with Puerto Ricans, African Americans, and European Americans in the United States.
 Dr. Fontes is fluent in Spanish and Portuguese.
 For seven years, she trained school guidance counselors, including five years as director of the School Counseling Master’s Program at Springfield College.
 She is a popular conference speaker and workshop facilitator.
 Dr. Fontes completed a Fulbright Foundation Grant in Buenos Aires, Argentina.
 As a volunteer, Dr. Fontes worked for three years with Somali refugees in Springfield, Massachusetts.